-Recurrent uterine bleeding refractory to drug therapy
+Recurrent uterine bleeding refractory to medications

 A large uterus that has a mass effect in the abdomen, causing urinary or intestinal symptoms or compressing other organs and causing dysfunction (eg, hydronephrosis, urinary frequency, dyspareunia)

-Recurrent spontaneous abortions (if pregnancy is desired)
+Recurrent spontaneous abortion (if pregnancy is desired)

 Myomectomy is usually done laparoscopically or hysteroscopically (using an instrument with a wide-angle telescope and electrical wire loop for excision), with or without robotic techniques.

-Hysterectomy can also be done laparoscopically, vaginally or by laparotomy.
+Hysterectomy can also be done laparoscopically, vaginally, or by laparotomy.

 Factors that favor hysterectomy include